Bovornpratch/Twilight-Calculator/README.md

 	Sun altitude = -18 > Sun altitude = -12 = 'Astronomical Twilight'

 The observing night usually starts after the astronomical twilight has ended (Alt > -18) and ends when we start the morning astronomical twilight (Alt > -18)

+More about twilights can be found at https://www.timeanddate.com/astronomy/different-types-twilight.html